John T. Alexander

 - The election committee chairman shall place the voted ballots packed together with the tally sheets and report signed by at least a majority of the committee and deliver the packet to the Post Adjutant.

-- There will be no advertising for any person on the ballot on Legion property.
+- There will be no campaigning for any person on the ballot on Legion property.

-- If there is a tie vote for the Commander position, all other (elected) positions will be announced at the meeting.
-There be a special election the following month for trhe Commander position.
-Any position?????????
+- If there is a tie vote for any position, all other positions will be announced at the meeting.
+There will be a special election the following month for that position.

-- A first class letter will be sent to all members with the time and place of the special election.
+- Notification will be given to all members with the time and place of the special election by either e-mail, phone call or USPS.
 The results will be announced at the meeting the night of the election.

 Section 5.
 Duties of the Post Adjutant.

 - The post adjutant shall review the ballots, tally sheets and report in order to verify the results are satisfactory and/or recount the votes if necessary.